ksu-cc-410-fall2021/final-project-MUM2001/README.md

         HEALTH: This represents the amount of damage that can be taken before the player dies.
                 STARTING VALUE(BEFORE MODIFIERS): 100

-        STAMINA: This represents how energy the player has.
-Determines if player can attack and their chance to hit.
+        STAMINA: This represents how much energy the player has.
+Determines if the player can attack and their chance to hit.
                 STARTING VALUE(BEFORE MODIFIERS): 100

         HIT CHANCE: This represents player's chance to land an attack.
-In conjunction with stamina, it determines if a player attack lands.
+In conjunction with stamina, it determines if a player's attack lands.
                 STARTING VALUE(BEFORE MODIFIERS): 50

         DEFENSE: This represents player's chance to avoid an attack.
 In conjunction with stamina, it determines if an opponent's attack lands.